hvinoy/UFO-Data-Sightings-Anlaysis/README.md

 Used a date form in HTML document and wrote JavaScript code that will listen for events and search through the date/time column to find rows that match user input.

+Used multiple input tags and/or select dropdowns, wrote JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns.